Felix772/Felix772.github.io/projects/index.md

 Order o = parse_order();
 order_book.add(std::move(o));
 ```
+### Important Note:
+#### Move semantics apply to objects regardless of whether they are stored on the stack or heap.
+They are useful for types that manage resources (often heap memory).
+Trivially copyable types like int and char gain no benefit from move semantics because copying them is already optimal.

-### Why move semanic matters in the matching engine?
+### **Why move semanic matters in the matching engine?**

 ### 1) Matching engines are dominated by object movement